 The beautiful thing about Cloudways is that it moves the system administration busy work involved with deploying and hosting a web site into a relatively simple web interface.
 Yet you still have enough linux command line to feel like you’re in the driver’s seat.
 But, as they say, there’s always a cost for convenience.
 Or, in this case, a compromise.

-This site you’re on right now uses a Cloudways WordPress application, but also hosts some static content that doesn’t live within the WordPress environment itself.
-Namely, the sky cams you see in the right sidebar and the weather station data page.
-Both things are updated from servers at my home every 5 minutes.
+I recently moved some personal web sites from Digital Ocean to a single Digital Ocean-backed server at Cloudways.
+In fact, the site you’re on right now uses a Cloudways WordPress application.
+But it also hosts some static content that doesn’t live within the WordPress environment itself — namely, the sky cams you see in the right sidebar, and the weather station data page.
+Both are updated every 5 minutes from servers at my home.

-After moving the site and getting these two items working, I noticed that the caching for them was way too sticky.
-When loading the weather page or viewing the sky cams, they wouldn’t update automatically from the last time you viewed them, even after several days.
+After getting the weather data and sky cams working at Cloudways, I noticed that the caching seemed way too sticky.
+The weather page and camera images weren’t updating automatically from the last time you viewed them, even after several days.

-The main problem was that I didn’t fully understand the environment and just assumed it’s all being served by Apache.
-It’s actually using an Apache/Nginx hybrid, with Nginx serving the static content.
-Eventually I found a “Static Cache Expiry” setting available at the server level, and only at the server level.
-There’s no way to control it per application (site), and since Nginx doesn’t have an .htaccess file equivalent, there’s no way to override it per directory.
-That seems to be a little lacking in granularity — certainly there must be some way to override it — but I confirmed with Cloudways support that the single setting applies to the entire server with no way to change it.
+Eventually I found the “Static Cache Expiry” setting available at the server level, and only at the server level.
+There’s no way to control it per application (i.e., per site), and since Nginx doesn’t have an .htaccess equivalent, there’s no way to override it per directory.
+Certainly there must be some way to override it — but I confirmed with Cloudways support that the single setting applies to the entire server and that there’s no way to change it down the line.